mysticmcj/arduinofire/README.md

 # Arduinofire #
 ### a simple environmental/fire/gas sensor. ###

+* Please be nice, this is literally my first Ardunio/Teensy project! *

 This is the beginning of something that I am going to use to monitor shared workshop space that consists of kilns, torches, forges, and other dangerous things.